ebrantl35/BasicArduino/README.md

 ### Reflection

 This assignment went smoothly for the most part!
-I was able to make the if...then code and variable without much trouble(thank you hour of code), but then I was stumped by how to get the variable number to increase!
+I was able to make the *if...then* code and variable without much trouble (thank you hour of code!), but then I was stumped by how to get the variable number to increase!
 I got some good practice with googling, and then when I couldn't find anything I went into office hours with Mr. Dierolf and he explained it.
 I needed to add *counter=counter+1* in the loop function for *else*, which, in retrospect, seems obvious.
 So, I know how to do that now!